aeiiver/connectfour-web/README.md

-# Four Connect
+# Connect Four

-A rushed project that was done for no particular reason overnight.
+A really rushed and scuffed project that was done overnight (real talk...).